The Program

 Goals

-- Increase access to quality care by creating a development program aimed at equipping nurse practitioners (NPs) with the essential leadership and business acumen to successfully establish and lead their own nurse-led healthcare enterprises that provide primary care and behavioral health services for vulnerable populations.
+- To expand access to quality care by equipping nurse practitioners with the leadership and business skills to launch and sustain nurse-led primary care and behavioral health enterprises serving resource-limited communities.

 Program Overview

-- Intended for U.S. licensed and credentialed nurse practitioners (NPs) specializing in primary care or behavioral health services, with a focused effort on involving NPs from and caring for underrepresented minority groups.
+- NPEP is intended for U.S. licensed and credentialed NPs specializing in primary care or behavioral health services, with a focused effort on involving NPs caring for populations facing resource limitations.

 ELIGIBILITY